-Most of the literature on status differentiation focuses on large social groups such as entire societies or communities (e.g., Bendix and Lipset, 1966).
-The theoretical work of Max Weber (Gerth and Mills, 1946) is no exception to this pattern, but does provide concepts which may be useful in exploring the presence of distinct status groups among women school administrators.

-Weber distinguished between "social classes," which he believed developed from distinctions in economic resources; "parties," which reflect the acquisition of social power; and "status" groups," which reflect variations in social honor or prestige and which may also embody varying life styles.
+Most of the literature on status differentiation focuses on large social groups such as entire societies or communities.
+The theoretical work of Max Weber is no exception to this pattern, but does provide concepts which may be useful in exploring the presence of distinct status groups among women school administrators.
+Weber distinguished between "social classes," which he believed developed from distinctions in economic resources; "parties," which reflect the acquisition of social power; and "status groups," which reflect variations in social honor or prestige and which may also embody varying life styles.
 Because employment in a given occupation is generally associated with a certain level of social honor, Weber suggested that occupational groups are also status groups.

 It is possible, however, that within an occupation such as school administration, which has practitioners in a wide range of settings, various status groups could be distinguished.
-That is, some administrators could occupy positions with greater prestige than others.
-It could be expected that people holding positions with different level of prestige would have different career experiences.
-Moreover, however, an extension of Weber's analysis of status groups in societies would suggest that these different groups of administrators would also differ in life style characteristics, those associated with their home and leisure activities.
+That is, some administrators could occupy positions with greater prestige than others, and it could be expected that people holding positions with different levels of prestige would have different career experiences.
+Moreover, an extension of Weber's analysis of status groups in societies would suggest that these different groups of administrators would also differ in life style characteristics, those associated with their home and leisure activities.
+If such results did occur, research which treats administrators as a single entity could yield problematic results.